-- (a) the spread of weeds and pest animals is minimised - (b) existing weeds and pests are controlled.

-8.12 Propose detailed measures to control and limit the spread of pests and weeds on the project site and adjacent areas, particularly declared plants under the Plant Protection Act 1989 and the Land Protection (Pest and Stock Route Management) Regulation 2003 and weeds of national significance.
+- (a) the spread of weeds and pest animals is minimised - (b) existing weeds and pests are controlled. - 8.13 Information requirements Propose detailed measures to control and limit the spread of pests and weeds on the project site and adjacent areas (including across state borders and on landholders' properties), particularly declared plants under the Plant Protection Act 1989 and the Land Protection (Pest and Stock Route Management) Regulation 2003 and weeds of national significance.